UofT-DSI/stat_gen/03_instructional_team/markdown_slides/slides_01.md

 - Review questions/answers in Office Hours course support
 - Database design sections are more time consuming
   - Especially Assignment 2. **Do not put this off too much.**
-- SQL sections are designed to be relatively easy (with a couple of hard questions)
-  - Reaffirms what we wrote together
-  - Doing work on your own helps reinforce the learning
 - ChatGPT probably won't help you much

 ---